-File shares - Amazon FSx for Windows File Server
+Creating, updating, removing file shares - Amazon FSx for Windows File Server

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-You can manage file shares by performing the following tasks.
+This topic describes how you can manage file shares by performing the following tasks.

 • Create a new file share

-• Modify a file share
+• Modify an existing file share

-• Remove a file share
+• Remove an existing file share

 You can use the Windows-native Shared Folders GUI and the Amazon FSx CLI for remote management on PowerShell to manage file shares on your FSx for Windows File Server file system.
 You might experience delays when using the Shared Folder GUI (fsmgmt.msc) when first opening the context menu for shares located on a different file system.
 To avoid these delays, use PowerShell to manage file shares that are located on multiple file systems.

-Note that there are rules and limitations required for all file systems supported by Windows on the names of files and directories.".
+Note that there are rules and limitations required for all file systems supported by Windows on the names of files and directories.
 To ensure that you can successfully create and access your data, you should name your files and directories according to these Windows guidelines.
 For more information, see Naming Conventions.

 Warning